Flow Research is conducting a new

 gauges are relatively inexpensive mechanical devices that, for the most

 part, are read manually.
-One of
+One of the most well-known types is

-the most well-known types is called the Bourdon gauge, which was patented
+called the Bourdon gauge, which was patented in France by Eugene

-1852, Edward Ashcroft bought the American rights to the design of the
+Bourdon in 1849.
+In 1852, Edward Ashcroft bought the American rights

-Bourdon gauge and founded the Ashcroft Manufacturing Company to make
+to the design of the Bourdon gauge and founded the Ashcroft Manufacturing

-pressure gauges for steam engines.
-This
+Company to make pressure gauges for steam engines.
+This was the

-The company is located in Stratford,
+company is located in Stratford, Connecticut and still sells

-products including pressure transducers and transmitters, pressure and
+transducers and transmitters, pressure and temperature switches, and test

 Bourdon